Multi-Agent Support

 Workflow 2: Cross-Platform Agent Setup

-# Claude Code agent
+# Claude Code agent in its own worktree (integrated path — preferred)

 thrum init --runtime claude